ztyyLV/web-twain-docs/faq/macos-sonoma-distorted-scans.md

 # MacOS Sonoma issue identified

+<div class="blockquote-note"></div>
+> [10-16-2023] This information provided in this FAQ is still being updated with results of further testing.

 ## Symptoms
-The user may see distored, duplicated, or ghost copies of the image when acquiring the scan.
+The user may see distorted, duplicated, or ghost copies of the image when acquiring the scan.

 ## Background
 ICA are the drivers that are put out by the manufacturers to specifically work with the [ImageCaptureCore](https://developer.apple.com/documentation/imagecapturecore) specification on the Mac platform.
 Generally, the ICA drivers are bundled with MacOS and are updated with MacOS updates.
 Some manufacturers will make ICA drivers available for their scanners through their own support portals.